mikependon/RepoDB.NET/pages/features/enumeration.md

 ```

 {: .note }
-> The enumeration values will be saved in the database as `string`.
+> The enumeration values will be saved in the database as [string](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-7.0).

 ## Property String (As Int)